raman04-byte/TickTakToe/README.md

 # TickTakToe
-This is a tick tack toe game which
+This is a tick tack toe game in Android Studio.